 Cream Cheese Frosting

-- Beat the butter until creamy, then beat in the soft cheese, icing sugar and orange zest (and vanilla, if using).
+- Beat the butter until creamy, then beat in the soft cheese, icing sugar, orange zest and vanilla.
 Either spread the frosting on top of the cake using a palette knife or use a piping bag with a plain or star tip to pipe out your own creative topping.

-This recipe also exists as mini cupcake-style carrot cakes, which are great for transporting for school fêtes or picnics.
+This recipe also exists as individual carrot cake muffins, which are great for transporting for school fêtes or picnics.
 Nutrition: Protein: 3g; Carbohydrates: 40g; Lipids: 24g; Glycemic Index: 30